Vortexmind/image-lazy-loading/README.md

 # 👷 `image-lazy-loading`
 ## A sample lazy loading & CDN worker for a Ghost Blog using Casper

+This code was created [as part of this tutorial article](https://www.paolotagliaferri.com/how-to-make-ghost-blog-super-fast-page-experience/)

 This worker runs on [Cloudflare](https://workers.cloudflare.com/) and does two things

 1. Looks for `img` tags that have specific classes, and adds the `loading=lazy` attribute to them